 Directors and Executive Officers Age Position/Title

-Quan Long 52 Director, Chairman of the Board and Chief Executive Officer
+Quan Long 53 Chairman of the Board and Non-executive Director

-Jun Lu 49 Director

-Jing Xiao 50 Director
+Tao Wu 50 Executive Director and Chief Executive Officer

-Zheng Liu 54 Director
+Keke Ding 48 Non-executive Director

+Fan Lu 46 Non-executive Director

-Junling Liu 58 Independent Director
+Junling Liu 59 Independent Director

-Tianruo Pu 54 Independent Director
+Tianruo Pu 55 Independent Director

-Dazong Wang 68 Independent Director
+Dazong Wang 69 Independent Director

-Bibo Xiang 45 Chief Technology Officer

 Craig Yan Zeng 55 Chief Financial Officer

+Bibo Xiang 46 Chief Technology Officer

-Mr. Quan Long has served as our director, chairman of the board and chief executive officer since January 2021.
-Before joining Autohome, Mr. Long had held a series of leadership roles within Ping An Group since he first joined as a salesman in 1998, including as the assistant general manager, vice general manager and general manager of several provincial-level branches of Ping An Property & Casualty Insurance Company of China, Ltd. He has served as vice general manager of Ping An Property & Casualty Insurance Company of China, Ltd. He has served as vice general manager of Ping An Property & Casualty Insurance Company of China, Ltd. since December 2018.
+Mr. Quan Long has served as our director and chairman of the board since January 2021, and has served as our chief executive officer between January 2021 and December 2023.
+Before joining Autohome, Mr. Long had held a series of leadership roles within Ping An Group since he first joined as a salesman in 1998, including as the assistant general manager, vice general manager and general manager of several provincial-level branches of Ping An Property & Casualty Insurance Company of China, Ltd. He currently serves as the chairman of the board and the chief executive officer of Ping An Property & Casualty Insurance Company of China, Ltd. since November 2023.
 In addition, Mr. Long has extensive experience in business management at leading Internet companies, such as serving as the assistant general manager of Lufax Holding Ltd (NYSE: LU; HKEX: 6623) in charge of insurance business between October 2015 and January 2017, as the senior director of Ant Group's insurance business since February 2017, and as the director, general manager and chief executive officer of Cathay Insurance Company Limited between June 2017 and September 2018.
 Mr. Long received his bachelor's degree in engineering and master's degree in engineering in June 1992 and April 2001, respectively, both from Wuhan University of Technology.